G-Code Cheat Sheet + MDI: Your CNC Secret Weapon

 G-Code Cheat Sheet?
 Now You’re Talking!

-I’m going to let you in on a little secret: with just 9 g-codes and something called “MDI”, you can use a CNC to do everything a manual machinist could do.
+I’m going to let you in on a little secret: with just 9 g-codes and something called “MDI”, you can use a CNC to do everything a manual machinist could do only better and faster.
 If you’re a manual machinist looking to become productive fast on a CNC, this is your secret weapon and shortcut.
 If you’re a beginner starting out with CNC, this is a way to quickly do some simple things before having to learn all the rest of it.

 Have I got your attention?
 Cool!